ryanrhymes/obsolated-project---foggy/README.md

 # foggy
-an experimental proto type for fog computing
+an experimental proto type for fog computing. focus on service-centric networking.

 Contact me at liang.wang[at]cl.cam.ac.uk.